mohitjangra6017/tx_data/extensions/ml_service/README.md

 4. Make sure you've updated pip `pip install --upgrade pip`
 5. Install python's virtual environment if this machine is used by other projects, and activate a virtual environment
 6. Check that you've disabled both versions of Python in Settings -> App Execution Aliases, as they may interfere with your installation.
-7. Clone this project
+7. Change directory into the `extensions/ml_service` folder.
 8. Create a `logs` and `models` directory, which will be used as storage by the service.
     ```shell
       mkdir data\models
       mkdir data\logs
     ```
 9. Optionally, set the two paths in the environment variables `ML_MODELS_DIR` and `ML_LOGS_DIR`.
+10. Set the required environmental variables (`ML_TOTARA_URL` and `ML_TOTARA_KEY`).
-10. Install the service using the following command:
+11. Install the service using the following command:
    ```commandline
       cmd /c install.cmd
    ```
-11. Follow any prompts as the service is installed.
+12. Follow any prompts as the service is installed.
-12. Once installation is complete, start the service using the following command:
+13. Once installation is complete, start the service using the following command:
    ```commandline
       cmd /c start.cmd
    ```
-13. Check that you can access http://your-ip-address:5000
+14. Check that you can access http://your-ip-address:5000